Sara Nović

-Sara Nović (born 1987) is an American writer, translator, and creative writing professor.
-Nović is also a deaf rights' activist who has written about the challenges she has faced as a deaf novelist.
+Sara Nović (born 1987) is an American writer, translator, and professor.
+Nović is also a deaf rights activist who has written about the challenges she faces as a deaf novelist.
+Nović is most known for their debut novel, Girl at War.

+Early life and education

+Nović grew up between the United States and Croatia.

+She is a graduate of the MFA program at Columbia University, where she studied fiction and literary translation.

+Career

+Nović has translated poems by Bosnian writer Izet Sarajlić.
+Nović was awarded the Willis Barnstone Translation Prize in 2013 for their translation of Sarajlić's poem "After I Was Wounded".
+In 2014, Nović was awarded a Travel Fellowship by the American Literary Translators Association.

-Nović is most notable for her debut novel, Girl at War, which tells the story of Ana Jurić, a ten-year-old girl whose life is upended by the civil war that resulted in the dissolution of Yugoslavia.
-The novel was an Alex Awards recipient in 2016.
-In 2014, Nović was awarded an ALTA Travel Fellowship by the American Literary Translators Association.
-In addition to publishing her own literary works, Nović has translated poems written by Izet Sarajlić, a renowned Bosnian writer.
-Nović was awarded the Willis Barnstone Translation Prize in 2013 for her translation of Sarajlić's poem "After I Was Wounded."
-She is also a recipient of the Alex Awards.
+Nović's debut novel, Girl at War, tells the story of Ana Jurić, a ten-year-old girl whose life is upended by the civil war that resulted in the dissolution of Yugoslavia.
+The novel was an Alex Award recipient in 2016.
+It was longlisted for the Women's Prize for Fiction and shortlisted for the Los Angeles Times Book Prize.

+In 2019, Nović released the nonfiction project America is Immigrants, illustrated by Alison Kolesar.
+It was published by Penguin Random House as an e-book.

 Nović's second book True Biz was released in 2022.
-The book follows Charlie to River Valley School for the Deaf as she deals with a faulty cochlear implant and meets other deaf people for the first time in her life.
-The book was chosen as a pick for Reese Witherspoon's book club and was reviewed as "moving, fast-paced and spirited — we have vivid access to all of the main characters' points of view — but also skillfully educational" by The New York Times.
-Notably, this novel integrates excerpts from Wikipedia pages and other sources to offer educational content about American sign languages and Deaf culture and history.
+The book follows protagonist Charlie to the River Valley School for the Deaf, where she deals with a faulty cochlear implant and meets other deaf people for the first time in her life.
+The book was a Reese's Book Club pick and was reviewed as "moving, fast-paced and spirited [...] but also skillfully educational" by The New York Times.
+The novel integrates excerpts from Wikipedia pages and other sources to offer educational content about American Sign Language and Deaf culture and history.

-Nović is a graduate of the MFA program at Columbia University, where she studied fiction and literary translation.
-She is a fiction editor at Blunderbuss Magazine and serves as the founding editor of the deaf rights' blog Redeafined.
-Nović also works as an assistant professor of creative writing at Stockton University.
+Nović is a fiction editor at Blunderbuss Magazine and serves as the founding editor of the deaf rights blog Redeafined.

+Nović teaches creative writing and Deaf studies at Emerson College and Stockton University.

+Personal life

+Nović uses they and she pronouns and lives in Philadelphia.